-Another additional cut that is made on the data pertains directly to the identification of the correct beam photon bunch.
-Since the electron beam is delivered from the accelerator every four nanoseconds, the timing of when the particles arrive into the hall is well known and we call the Radio Frequency (RF) time.
-However, once the photons are in the hall, it is unclear which beam bunch may have caused the subsequent physics event.
-When a physics event takes place, there is an associated beam time which is recoded by either the tagger hodoscope or the tagger microscope.
-This device can measure both the energy of the beam and the timing of the beam.
-One of the cuts is made on the the data presented is the difference between the recorded beam time and the reported RF time.
-An example of what this data looks like and the cut used for it is given in Figure 6.
+The first step in identifying the initial state beam photon is to select the correct beam bunch.
+Since the electron beam is delivered from the accelerator every four nanoseconds, the timing of when the beam particles arrive into the hall is well known and we call this the Radio Frequency (RF) time.
+In addition to the RF time, we also have the beam time.
+The beam time is defined as the time which the reconstruction converged upon a common vertex time.
+The common vertex time is found by using the final state charged tracks and the their timing, and back tracking them to a common point in space and time.
+Comparing the beam time with the RF time provides the experiment with the correct beam bunch which should be centered at zero.
+An example of what this distribution looks like and the cut used for it is given in Figure 1.